 Vehicle Registration Data: Frequently Asked Questions (FAQs)

-Q: How many vehicles are on the road in the U.S.?
+Q: How many cars are registered in the US?

 |Year||Number of cars and light trucks in the U.S., Vehicles in Operation (VIO)|

-Q: What is a light duty vehicle?
+Q: What is a passenger car?
+What is a light duty vehicle?
 What is the definition of light duty/medium duty/heavy duty?
 What is a light truck?

 |Gross Vehicle Weight Rating (GVWR) Class||GVWR Category||Description||Examples|